Ballarat Clarendon College

 Ballarat Clarendon College is a private, co-educational, day and boarding school, located in Ballarat, Victoria, Australia.

+The school has been the subject of legal action and media reporting concerning child protection, staff welfare, and governance issues.

 Formerly affiliated with the Presbyterian Church of Australia, it now operates in association with the Uniting Church in Australia (but is not governed or managed by the Church) and is a member of the Ballarat Associated Schools.
-The school charges fees of $22,470 per year for domestic students in year 11 or year 12.